pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 6. The fill value of a sparse tensor can be changed in place.

-    For instance,
+    For instance:

     ```python
     A.fill_value().fill_(1.2)
     ```

-    resets the fill value of a sparse tensor `A` to contain `1.2`.
+    resets the fill value of a sparse tensor `A` to be `1.2`.

-7. If `A` is a sparse tensor and `f` is any calculus function that is applied to a tensor element-wise, then
+7. If `A` is a sparse tensor and `f` is any calculus function that is applied to a tensor element-wise, then:

     ```python
     f(A) == torch.sparse_coo_tensor(A.indices(), f(A.values()), fill_value=f(A.fill_value()))